Pentagon unveils new cost-cutting initiatives for F-35 fighter jet

 "We’d like to see that proceed as soon as possible," he said.
 "We think we’re basically ready to move forward on that."

-Kendall said the separate program to cut operating costs would help the Pentagon achieve its goal of lowering the overall lifecycle cost of the program - now estimated to be over $1 trillion through 2070 - by 30 percent.
+Kendall said the separate programme to cut operating costs would help the Pentagon achieve its goal of lowering the overall lifecycle cost of the programme - now estimated to be over $1 trillion through 2070 - by 30 percent.

-He said the new program would involve Britain's Rolls-Royce Holdings Plc (RR.L), which makes the lift fan for the F-35B model, which can land vertically like a helicopter.
+He said the new programme would involve Britain's Rolls-Royce Holdings Plc (RR.L), which makes the lift fan for the F-35B model, which can land vertically like a helicopter.

 (Reporting by Andrea Shalal; Editing by Sandra Maler and Mark Potter)